ayumi-cloud/sc-developer-module/docs/api/developer_sanitizing_and_validating.md

  - [DOMPurify](https://github.com/cure53/DOMPurify) - a DOM-only, super-fast, uber-tolerant XSS sanitizer for `HTML`, `MathML` and `SVG`.
  - [JSON5](https://github.com/json5/json5) - a superset of `JSON` which allows comments, trailing commas, single-quoted strings and more.
 Including a parser to allow encoding and decoding JSON-Object strings into JSON objects and vice versa.
 - [Laravel (Validation)](https://laravel.com/docs/master/validation) - laravel includes a wide variety of convenient validation rules that you may apply to data, even providing the ability to validate if values are unique in a given database table.
+- [ImageMagick](https://github.com/ImageMagick/ImageMagick) - it can read and write images in a variety of formats (over 200) including PNG, JPEG, GIF, HEIC, TIFF, DPX, EXR, WebP, Postscript, PDF, and SVG.

 === TO DO ===